 Posted May 2017 by NZCU Baywide

 Do you need to borrow money?
-While cash might be the best way to pay, everyday expenses like utility bills and stubborn debt means you can't always save your money in a Term deposit or savings account to prepare for your next big purchase.
+While cash might be the best way to pay, everyday expenses like utility bills and stubborn debt means you can't always save money in a Term deposit or savings account to prepare for your next big purchase.

 Maybe you’re wanting to finance a new or used vehicle?
 Looking to reduce your debts?
 Or planning a big-ticket purchase?
 If you’re one of these many New Zealanders in need of a quick cash injection, a credit card or personal loan could be exactly what you’re looking for.

-Today we're helping you make that decision easy by looking at the top 3 things you need to consider when deciding whether a personal loan or credit card makes the most sense for your next purchase, big or small.
+Today we're helping you make that decision easy by looking at the top 3 things you need to consider when deciding whether a loan or credit card makes the most sense for your next purchase, big or small.

 1. The pitfalls of revolving vs fixed credit

 A credit card is a relatively small line of permanent credit known as a ‘revolving credit’.
 As the name suggests, revolving credit works like a revolving door: your credit card’s set limit can be used to make purchases, and build up debt which you’ll need to pay back.

 If you fail to make these payments before the due date, you then pay interest on this debt, while still being able to make new purchases.
 This ease-of-use and a lack of specified repayment terms can make credit cards a risky option.

 However, so long as you can can make timely repayments a credit card offers extra flexibility in how much you spend and when you spend it, without having to reapply like you do with a loan.

 Unlike a credit card, you can't increase the limit of a loan, or re-spend the amount you've already repaid.
 In this way, they provide peace of mind that you're spending within your limits, and not setting yourself up for unforseen debts.